shcorya/distributed-workers/README.md

 used in this project, although they are conceptually similar.
 Docker Swarm's managers are responsible for controlling the state of the swarm; managers in this project add jobs to the queue.
 Managers in a Docker Swarm are also workers.

 For this demo, we will use a single manager and two workers: `manager.edge-demo.site`, `worker-1.edge-demo.site` and `worker-2.edge-demo.site`.
+These nodes can be Edge Compute units.

 To get up and running, install Docker on each of the servers via SSH:
 ```bash